Skip to content

 Compared to other artificial diamond creation techniques, the lab grown diamond process is easier and less expensive, and can yield larger stones in shorter periods.
 Depending on the initial gas used in the process, the resulting stones may be colorless or could be popular fancy colors such as pink, yellow, or blue.
 Overall, the cost of a lab grown diamond may be as much as 15-30 percent lower than a natural stone of similar size and quality, and there is no destructive mining or earth disruption to create the artificial stone.

-Lab grown diamonds aren’t quite as eco-friendly as they may seem, however.
+Lab-grown diamonds are often promoted as an eco-friendly alternative to mined diamonds, but their environmental impact is more complex.
 While it is true that no mining is necessary to create a lab grown diamond, the technique does require prolonged periods of high temperature and pressure to break down the gas and grow the stone.
 This manufacturing process requires a great deal of electricity, which largely comes from coal and natural gas plants, leading to the greenhouse gasses and air pollution typical of that energy production.
 In fact, lab grown diamond manufacturing may produce as much as triple the amount of greenhouse gasses as standard mining techniques.

 The Most Sustainable Diamonds of All